theupdateframework/taps/tap4.md

 `pinned.json`, which permits users to pin root files and associate them with a particular namespace prefix (or path/filename pattern).
 This file comes into play when a client requests targets.
 Based on which filepath pattern entries in pinned.json match the target, pinned.json will direct the request to the appropriate repository root.
 Similar to behavior for a typical targets delegation, TUF proceeds through the list of pinned entries in the listed order.

-This constructs two (or more) trust paths for target files, and allows the user to pick between them.
+This constructs multiple trust paths for target files, and allows the user to pick between them.
 Clients that trust the global root exclusively (e.g. PyPI) will trust all packages served by it, and those that wish to root trust with a namespace owner (e.g. Django project) can pin targets within a `django/*` namespace to those keys.
 See the following diagram